 Jeju Volcanic Island and Lava Tubes (Designated 2007)

 Jeju Island was formed through volcanic activity over 1.8 million years ago.
 As such, the island is a valuable asset in research of geological features and topography of volcanic landforms such as volcanic cones and lava tubes.
 Jeju’s lava tubes are some of the most beautiful in the world, featuring dark walls and various colors of carbonation on the ceilings and ground.
-Among the many natural formations, Hallasan National Park, Seongsan Ilchulbong Peak, and the Geomunoreum Volcanic Cone lava tube system have jointly been designated as a World Natural Heritage Site by UNESCO.
+Among the many natural formations, Hallasan National Park, Seongsan Ilchulbong Tuff Cone, and the Geomunoreum Volcanic Cone lava tube system have jointly been designated as a World Natural Heritage Site by UNESCO.

 - 【 Photo: Hallasan Mountain 】

 - 【 Photo: Baengnokdam Crater Lake 】

 Reaching to a height of 1,950 meters, Hallasan Mountain is the tallest mountain in Korea with gentle slopes formed by eons of volcanic activity.
 There are around 40 parasitic volcanoes which formed in the surrounding area.
 A variety of animals and plants inhabit the slopes, including the largest forest of Korean fir trees (Abies Koreana) in the world.